guillermooo/sublime-undocs/source/basic_concepts.rst

 Nearly all of the interesting files for users live under the data directory.
 This is a platform-dependent location:

 ..
-XXX I'm using the portable installation, so doublecheck this.
+XXX I'm using the portable installation, so double check this.

 * **Windows**: *%APPDATA%\\Sublime Text 3*
 * **OS X**: *~/Library/Application Support/Sublime Text 3*